Stephen Varble: Life

 Varble was born in Owensboro, Kentucky in 1946.
-Varble was raised in a deeply religious household by his Methodist parents.
+Varble was raised in a deeply religious household by Methodist parents.
 He is quoted as saying "my parents wanted me to be a missionary but I became a monster instead."
-He attended Daviess County High School and later went on to continue his education at the University of Kentucky where he received his Bachelor of Arts (B.A.) and was a member of the Phi Beta Kappa honors society.
-He moved to New York in 1969 to attend Columbia University, where he received an M.F.A. in Film Direction in 1971.
+He attended Daviess County High School and later went on to continue his education at the University of Kentucky where he received his Bachelor of Arts and was a member of the Phi Beta Kappa honors society.
+He moved to New York in 1969 to attend Columbia University, where he received a Master of Fine Arts in Film Direction in 1971.
 While in college, he became deeply involved in the local LGBT community.

 In the early 1970s, Varble was a participant in the network of New York Fluxus artists due to his romantic relationship with Geoffrey Hendricks.
 In collaboration with Hendricks, he created a number of performances including works for Charlotte Moorman's Avant-Garde Festivals, Jacki Apple's "Identity Exchange" (1973), and Alison Knowles's Identical Lunch (1973).
 The two also performed in Europe in 1972, including Silent Meditation for the International Carnival of Experimental Sound (ICES), Hybrids at the Arts Club in London, and Silent Mediation for the Neue Galerie Aachen.

 While Varble publicly identified as a man, some anecdotal evidence and personal writings imply that his conception of his own gender was less rigid.
 Due to this, some interpret Varble's gender nonconforming art to be public exploration of fluid identity.